I-No: Appearances

-As introduced in Guilty Gear X2, I-No is a playable character, while also serving as the game's antagonist and final boss.
+I-No first appears in Guilty Gear X2 as a playable character, while also serving as the antagonist and final boss.
 She works under series villain Asuka R. Kreutz, though of her own accord due to wanting to see what happens when his plans come to fruition.
 To this end she tries to eliminate anyone that can impede his goals, particularly manipulating the other characters against each other to this end.
-Able to manipulate time and causality, in Guilty Gear Xrd it's revealed she is actually the culmination of humanity's "hopes and desires" for a better future, with half of her power having been stolen by villain Happy Chaos.
+Able to manipulate time and causality, Guilty Gear Xrd reveals she is a magic being created from humanity's "hopes and desires" for a better future, with half of her power having been stolen by villain Happy Chaos to prevent her from becoming all-powerful and destroying the world.
 After this revelation, I-No becomes obsessed with finding the answer to her purpose in Guilty Gear Strive.
 However even after recovering her power she is unable to, and tries to pass her abilities onto all of humanity so they might be able to in the future, despite the consequences.
-The protagonists fight her, and in the ensuing battle her body destroyed.
+The protagonists fight her, and in the ensuing battle her body is destroyed.
+In her dying moments, I-No realizes that fellow time traveller Axl Low is an alternate timeline incarnation of her former boyfriend Will, and she uses her powers to reunite him with her counterpart from his timeline, Megumi.

 When designing her gameplay they pulled from several elements of Justice's, in particular her projectile attacks as well as allowing her to fight well while in the air, while also having effective close-range attack options.
 Of the moves they designed for, "Megalomania", an attack that fills the screen with projectiles after a pause, proved to be the hardest to create.
 In addition to her aerial gameplay, she can also quickly rush down opponents, dashing forward with attacks such as "Sultry Performance" or "Stroke the Big Tree".
-Meanwhile attacks such as "Antidepressant Scale" fire a projectile that she can control the vertical trajectory of, and does increased damage the farther it travels.
+Meanwhile, attacks such as "Antidepressant Scale" fire a projectile that she can control the vertical trajectory of, and does increased damage the farther it travels.
 I-No was designed to be more difficult to use overall, and a character they wanted players to practice with heavily.
-However with Strive, they simplified some of the inputs necessary for her attacks, to try and increase her accessibility for players.
+However, with Strive, they simplified some of the inputs necessary for her attacks, to try and increase her accessibility for players.

 After her initial appearance, I-No has been playable character in all subsequent Guilty Gear games, with the exception of Guilty Gear 2.
 In external media, she appears in the audio plays Guilty Gear XX Drama CD Red and Guilty Gear XX Drama CD Black, stories set in an alternate timeline where the death of character Ky Kiske prior to the events of the first game has caused drastic changes to the storyline and characters.
 I-No also appears as part of Guilty Gear-themed crossovers with several mobile games, including Medal Masters, Epic Seven, Crusaders Quest, and The King of Fighters Allstar.